Scaling Up Pilot Production of Nanoporous Membranes for Battery Storage Technologies

 Project Benefits

-The nanoporous membrane platform opens paths to safely increasing Li-metal battery energy density by 40%, dropping the cost below $100/kWh while developing manufacturing capabilities for advanced battery components in California.
+The nanoporous membrane platform opens paths to safely increase Li-metal battery energy density by 40%, dropping the cost below $100/kWh while developing manufacturing capabilities for advanced battery components in California.
 This technology can be integrated with existing Li-metal battery manufacturing infrastructure to reduce barriers to market entry.
 Beyond Li-metal batteries, this platform membrane technology is already being leveraged to enable breakthroughs in Li-metal batteries for advanced electric vehicles with greater than 350 mile range and ultra-low-cost flow batteries for long-duration grid storage, multiplying the potential for impact.

 Affordability